Attracting Abundance

 The final shape adopted by a newly synthesized protein is typically the most energetically favorable one.
 As proteins fold, they test a variety of conformations before reaching their final form, which is unique and compact.
 Folded proteins are stabilized by thousands of noncovalent bonds between amino acids.
 In addition, chemical forces between a protein and its immediate environment contribute to protein shape and stability.
 For example, the proteins that are dissolved in the cell cytoplasm have hydrophilic (water-loving) chemical groups on their surfaces, whereas their hydrophobic (water-averse) elements tend to be tucked inside.
 In contrast, the proteins that are inserted into the cell membranes display some hydrophobic chemical groups on their surface, specifically in those regions where the protein surface is exposed to membrane lipids.
 It is important to note, however, that fully folded proteins are not frozen into shape.
 Rather, the atoms within these proteins remain capable of making small movements.

-Note: covalent bond, also called a molecular bond, is a chemical bond that involves the sharing of electron pairs between atoms.
+Note: A covalent bond, also called a molecular bond, is a chemical bond that involves the sharing of electron pairs between atoms.
 A noncovalent bond is a type of chemical bond that typically bond between macromolecules.
 They do not involve sharing a pair of electrons.
 Noncovalent bonds are used to bond large molecules such as proteins and nucleic acids.

 In theory, once their constituent amino acids are strung together, proteins attain their final shapes without any energy input.
 In reality, however, the cytoplasm is a crowded place, filled with many other macromolecules capable of interacting with a partially folded protein.
 Inappropriate associations with nearby proteins can interfere with proper folding and cause large aggregates of proteins to form in cells.
 Cells therefore rely on so-called chaperone proteins to prevent these inappropriate associations with unintended folding partners.
 Chaperone proteins surround a protein during the folding process, sequestering the protein until folding is complete.

-Note: protein family is a group of proteins that share a common evolutionary origin, reflected by their related functions and similarities in sequence or structure.Protein families are often arranged into hierarchies, with proteins that share a common ancestor subdivided into smaller, more closely related groups.
+Note: A protein family is a group of proteins that share a common evolutionary origin, reflected by their related functions and similarities in sequence or structure.Protein families are often arranged into hierarchies, with proteins that share a common ancestor subdivided into smaller, more closely related groups.

 Chaperone proteins are abundant in cells.
 These chaperones use energy from ATP to bind.
 Chaperones also assist in the refolding of proteins in cells.
 Folded proteins are actually fragile structures, which can easily unfold.
 Although many thousands of bonds hold proteins together, most of the bonds are non-covalent and fairly weak.
 Even under normal circumstances, a portion of all cellular proteins are unfolded.
 Increasing body temperature by only a few degrees can significantly increase the rate of unfolding.
 When this happens, repairing existing proteins using chaperones is much more efficient than synthesizing new ones.
 Interestingly, cells synthesize additional chaperone proteins in response to "heat shock."